Locally Purified Density Operators for Symmetry-Protected Topological Phases in Mixed States: Introduction

-In this article, we use the LPDO formalism to construct and classify the decohered ASPT phases.
+In this article, we use the LPDO formalism to construct and classify the decohered ASPT phases based on this assumption.
 We begin by extending the injectivity condition to LPDO, proposing weak and strong injectivity to prevent the potential emergence of topological or long-range order in mixed states.
-Our attention is then directed towards LPDOs that satisfy both injectivity conditions, where potential decohered ASPT phases manifest.
+Our attention is then directed towards LPDOs that satisfy both injectivity conditions, where the global symmetry condition is encoded into the symmetry action on the local tensor to manifest potential decohered ASPT phases.
 We elucidate our methodology by considering $K=\mathbb{Z}_2^f$, i.e., fermion parity symmetry, in $(1+1)D$ systems, as it represents the most pertinent scenario where all other system symmetries are broken to weak, leaving fermion parity as the sole strong symmetry.
-Subsequently, we extend this classification to arbitrary Abelian groups $K$ and $G$, producing results consistent with prior investigations utilizing spectrum sequence techniques~\cite{Ma2023A, Ma2023B}.
+Subsequently, we extend this classification to an arbitrary group $K$ and an Abelian group $G$, producing results consistent with previous investigations utilizing spectral sequence techniques~\cite{Ma2023A, Ma2023B}.
+Within our formalism, we systematically treat a novel class of ASPT states, referred to as ``intrinsic ASPT" states.
+These intrinsic ASPT phases are short-range entangled mixed states, defined exclusively for open quantum systems, representing a distinct mixed-state quantum phase without a pure-state equivalent.
+The nontrivial topological properties are described by the commutation relations between different symmetry actions on local tensors.
 Using the LPDO formalism, we construct an $(1+1)D$ intrinsic ASPT phase protected by $\mathbb{Z}_4$ symmetry, a nontrivial group extension of two $\mathbb{Z}_2$ symmetries, which does not have a pure-state SPT counterpart.
+Furthermore, for a given LPDO representation, we explore the physical realization of ASPT phases in decohered and disordered systems.
 Finally, we broaden our exploration by generalizing the LPDO structure and ASPT classification to higher dimensions, with an illustrative example of a $(2+1)D$ intrinsic ASPT phase on the honeycomb lattice protected by $\Z_2\times \Z_4$ symmetry.
 Our proposed framework for representing and classifying ASPT phases utilizing the LPDO structure provides an intuitive graphical representation of the interplay between symmetry and topology in mixed states with a clear physical interpretation.